FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 excerpt_separator: "<!--more-->"
 ---

-Whenever you create a website that allows a user to create and interact with their own account, an authentication component is must-have.
+Whenever you create a website that allows a user to create and interact with their own account, an authentication component is a must-have.
 The problem, however, is that most hand-rolled authorization servers are not robust enough to keep up with the most current, secure authentication workflows.
-Whats more, since security is not always seen as a business priority, hand-rolled authorization servers can quickly become an internal tool that is not often touched, prone to disrepair and easy hacker exploitation.
+What's more, since security is not always seen as a business priority, hand-rolled authorization servers can quickly become an internal tool that is not often touched, prone to disrepair and easy hacker exploitation.

 <!--more-->